Kahmul/SoulsSpeedruns-Save-Organizer/README.md

 ## Requirements

-- Java JRE 8 or higher
+- Java JRE 8 or higher (included in standalone version)

 ## Download